starrymedia/upticknetworkdocs/core/encoding.md

 # Encoding

-Learn about the encoding formats used on Uptick. {synopsis}
+Learn about the encoding formats used on Uptick.

 ## Pre-requisite Readings